-- By the end of the nineteenth century, American architects began to look towards the country's own architectural roots. - The Colonial Revival style (1895-1955) reflects the nation's embrace of its colonial past.
-The style is characterized simplicity, symmetry, and unadorned order, as a movement away from asymmetrical, highly embellished styles of the Victorian era.
+- e.
+By the end of the nineteenth century, American architects began to look towards the country's own architectural roots, - f.
+The Colonial Revival style (1895-1955) reflects the nation's embrace of its colonial past.
+The style is characterized by simplicity, symmetry, and unadorned order, as a movement away from asymmetrical, highly embellished styles of the Victorian era.
 Colonial Revival dwellings typically have rectangular plans and symmetrical facades.
 The roof may be gabled or hipped.
 Windows are multi-paned double sashes.
 Doorways may contain sidelights, fanlights, pediments, and columns or pilasters.
-The details are classically inspired, and entry porticos are common. - The Craftsman/Bungalow style (1905-1930) represents a movement away from mass-produced architectural design of the balloon-frame period.
+The details are classically inspired, and entry portices are common. - g.
+The Craftsman/Bungalow style (1905-1930) represents a movement away from mass-produced architectural design of the mass-produced architectural design of the balloon-frame period.
 The Bungalow plan has roots in British India during the eighteenth and nineteenth centuries.
-The house type melded with Japanese building techniques exhibited at late nineteenthcentury American expositions.
-Craftsman bungalow buildings typically have low-pitched gabled roofs with a wide eave overhang, exposed rafters, decorative beams h.
-The Tudor Revival style (1910-1940) is based loosely on Medieval architecture.
-Peaking in popularity during the 1920s, the style was fashionable for single-family dwellings as well as small apartment or braces, full- or partial-width porches, and tapered posts on brick piers.
-Designers often used the Craftsman style for bungalows, which were generally one-and-one-half story houses with large porches and open interior floor plans.
+The house type melded with Japanese building techniques exhibited at late nineteenth-century American expositions.
+Craftsman bungalow buildings typically have low-pitched gabled roofs with a wide eave overhang, exposed rafters, decorative beams or braces. full, or nartial-width porches, and tapered posts on brick piers.

+or braces, full- or partial-width porches, and tapered posts on brick piers.
+Designers often used the Craftsman style for bungalows, which were generally